PavelPleshko/ng-spy/README.md

-## A simple spy decorator
+## A simple spy method decorator

 ### Installation
 `npm install --save-dev ngx-spy`

 ### How to use it
 Simply import the function into your component and decorate the target function with it.
 Like so:
 	```
 		import {Spy} from 'ngx-spy';
 		@Component({
 			...
 		})
 		class Example{
 			@Spy()
 			yourMethodHere(){
 				...do something here